MetaMask/metamask-docs/docs/guide/README.md

 ## Why Metamask

-MetaMask was created out of the needs of creating more secure and usable Ethereum-based web sites.
+MetaMask was created to meet the needs of secure and usable Ethereum-based web sites.
 In particular, it handles account management and connecting the user to the blockchain.

 - [Get started here](/guide/getting-started.html)
 - [Read the full docs of our injected provider](/guide/ethereum-provider.html)